Miljankg/ValueWrapper/README.md

 # Introduction
 ValueWrapper is a library that targets a part of the specific problem, [primitive obsession](https://blog.ndepend.com/code-smell-primitive-obsession-and-refactoring-recipes/#:~:text=What%20is%20Primitive%20obsession,not%20in%20a%20good%20way.).

-What happens often is that things like IDs, certain specific values like a City, Name etc. are represented using primitives like `strings` and `integers`.
-This can happen withing a domain implementation, public interface of a library or anywhere else within a codebase.
+What happens often is that things like IDs and certain specific values like a City, Name, etc. are represented using primitives like `strings` and `integers`.
+This can happen within a domain implementation, the public interface of a library, or anywhere else within a codebase.

 As primitive values can be easily replaced with one another (when of the same primitive type), this may lead to problems. `Address` of type `string` can be easily replaced with `Name` of type `string`.
-Here is an another example:
+Here is another example:

 ```csharp
 public void DoSomething(int someId, int someValue)